Iranian plateau

-The Iranian plateau or Persian plateau is a geological feature in Western Asia, Central Asia, and South Asia.
-It makes up part of the Eurasian Plate and is wedged between the Arabian Plate and the Indian Plate, situated between the Zagros Mountains to the west, the Caspian Sea and the Köpet Dag to the north, the Armenian Highlands and the Caucasus Mountains to the northwest, the Strait of Hormuz and the Persian Gulf to the south, and the Indian subcontinent to the east.
+The Iranian plateau or Persian plateau is a geological feature spanning parts of the Caucasus, Central Asia, South Asia, and West Asia.
+It makes up part of the Eurasian plate, and is wedged between the Arabian plate and the Indian plate.
+The plateau is situated between the Zagros Mountains to the west, the Caspian Sea and the Köpet Dag to the north, the Armenian Highlands and the Caucasus Mountains to the northwest, the Strait of Hormuz and the Persian Gulf to the south, and the Indian subcontinent to the southeast.

 As a historical region, it includes Parthia, Media, Persis, and some of the previous territories of Greater Iran.
 The Zagros form the plateau's western boundary, and its eastern slopes may also be included in the term.
-The Encyclopædia Britannica excludes "lowland Khuzestan" explicitly and characterizes Elam as spanning "the region from the Mesopotamian plain to the Iranian plateau".
+The Encyclopædia Britannica excludes "lowland Khuzestan" explicitly and characterizes Elam as spanning "the region from the Mesopotamian plain to the Iranian Plateau".